paologhidoni/paologhidoni/README.md

 # Hey!
 I am Paolo!

-I am a Software Developer who enjoys _each and every new challenge_.
+I am a Software Developer with a passion for building intuitive, user-focused applications that make a tangible difference in people’s lives.
+I combine technical expertise with a commitment to meaningful innovation.

 ## Technologies I Use